Cleomancy/rice/README.md

 PREREQ. xorg-server, xorg-xinit, libxinerama, libxft, feh, unclutter, ttf-font-awesome and a ttf of your choice I personally use ttf-hack but you can change that in the script (xorg-xbacklight for laptops)

+For Laptops you can enable backlight shortcuts that are commented out in the dwm config and the battery percentage meter is commented out in the slstatus config

 Feel free to use it.